By Tom Wells on Jul 18, 2019 5:49:00 AM

 Use research and experience to create cultural materials that can help recruits adjust to the new country.
 What are the biggest struggles that other employees have reported?
 You can survey your current existing hires to find this out.

 Another option is to consider assigning a mentor to check in on your new international hires periodically.
 While this is good practice for any new hire, remember that the challenges an expat is facing are not just work-related.
 Some offices use performance coaches or psychologists to check in on the mental well-being of their hires.
 If you don’t have those resources, a mentoring scheme can be a great substitute.

 This study looked at the psychological effects of moving away from home on employees and found that lack of communication was the biggest cause of anxiety and frustration among the survey participants.
 Without language, expats couldn’t understand daily life, make friends and adjust to their new country.
 The Expat Insider study also found that the language barrier was one of the most important factors for determining who easy it was for expats to settle in.

 Solution: Motivational language training

-Fortunately this is one of the easiest problems to positively influence.
+Fortunately, this is one of the easiest problems to positively influence.
 The answer?
 Language training.
 But while quite a few companies now offer language training, most focus on grammar or general language ability.
 However, the most successful companies know that motivation and communication ability brings the most benefits.
-Companies like Google, PayPal and CheckPoint already partner with Talaera and entrust us to boost employee motivation through language confidence.
+Some of the largest multinational companies already partner with Talaera and entrust us to boost employee motivation through language confidence.
 This can even start before their first day as it can be done 100% online giving them extra confidence before they start work.